MarkusThill/Connect-Four/CFour/README.txt

 -----------------------
 (e.g. in Eclipse)  Make a new Eclipse project with build path "CFour"

-Start the GUI: src/gui/C4Frame_v2_14.java ' Run as Java Application (Alt-Shift-X, then J)
+Start the GUI: src/gui/C4Frame_v2_14.java (right-click) Run as Java Application (Alt-Shift-X, then J)

 Configuration: There are some parameter files with useful agent settings in tdpar/, load them with Params - Open

-Help files are in CFour/src/doc: index.htm
+Help files are in CFour/src/doc: index.htm and Help.pdf

+agent/README.txt: Exporting a TD-agent in text format.

 Issues: